sbnb-io/sunny-osprey/README.md

 Even though Gemma 3n is designed to run on resource-constrained devices, it’s not feasible in our setup to directly process 320 fps.
 In reality, most of the time, video streams are static.
 That’s why YOLO-NAS is used as a lightweight prefilter (part of Frigate), triggering short video clips only when motion and objects are detected.

 Each event results in 10 frames extracted and sent to Gemma 3n for analysis.
 We profiled Gemma 3n using PyTorch Profiler, measuring ~483 ms per frame-around 2 fps-confirming the need for such prefiltering.
-We’ve shared the raw results and profiling code in a separate repository here.
+We’ve shared the raw results and profiling code in a separate [gemma3n-profiling](https://github.com/sbnb-io/gemma3n-profiling.git) repository.

 As a high-level monitoring tool, we connected the system to Grafana Cloud using the pre-installed Grafana Agent from Sbnb Linux.
 Here is a snapshot of GPU utilization over two days: